Ex-lawmakers sue to block Michigan’s legislative term limits

 The suit, filed in Grand Rapids federal court, seeks a permanent injunction against a portion of a 1992 voter-passed constitutional amendment that lets legislators serve no more than 14 years, including three two-year House terms and two four-year Senate terms.

-Michigan’s rules are viewed as the most restrictive among the 15 states with consecutive or lifetime legislative term limits.
+Michigan’s rules are viewed as among the most restrictive among the 15 states with consecutive or lifetime legislative term limits.

 The complaint only pertains to the legislative branch — not limits for the governor, lieutenant governor, attorney general and secretary of state.
 The plaintiffs include three Republicans — Joseph Haveman, Roger Kahn, Paul Opsommer — and five Democrats — Scott Dianda, Clark Harder, David Nathan, Douglas Spade and Mary Valentine.

 The law, according to the suit, “has proven a failed social experiment: it has decreased the experience and competency of the legislature, decreased bipartisanship and coalition building, increased dynastic and recruitment-based representation, and increased the influence of lobbyists and special interest groups.”
 The complaint calls the limits “draconian” and says the lawmakers brought suit to “vindicate their own rights to appear on the ballot, as well as their right to themselves vote for experienced candidates.”